 - Surrounded by a cleared area of 1 metre or more

 - Accompanied by signage which is plainly visible and easy to read

 - Supported by an appropriate fitting, or placed in an enclosure with the front of the extinguisher facing outwards

 Should your fire extinguisher be located in a position where the temperature is below 5C or above 50C, appropriate thermal protection should also be installed.

 The rules and regulations surrounding fire extinguisher maintenance are contained in Australia Standard AS 1851 Maintenance of Fire Protection Systems and Equipment.

 All fire extinguishers need to be inspected every six months.
-However some systems may require an additional annual service.
+However, some systems may require additional annual service.
 Every fire extinguisher should be emptied, pressure tested and refilled every five years.

 How often your equipment will need to be tested and serviced will depend on your type of extinguisher and its age.
-If your fire fighting agent has leaked, then it will need to refilled, or the extinguisher replaced.
+If your firefighting agent has leaked, then it will need to be refilled, or the extinguisher replaced.